-What initially sparked your interest in footwear crafting and designing, how did it all start?
+R&L: What initially sparked your interest in footwear crafting and designing, and how did it all start?

-But deep inside what they did not know was I wasn’t really affected by such name calling.
+But deep inside what they did not know was I wasn’t really affected by such name-calling.
 I actually was enjoying what I was studying and never got bored of it.
-I always attended my classes and never skipped classes and was infact always looking forward to next day classes as the day ends.
-After I completed my graduation, I had no job as I had not applied for any campus placement and was busy making shoes and selling them to my friends until the college administration came to know of it and had asked me to leave.
+I always attended my classes and never skipped classes and was in fact always looking forward to next-day classes as the day ends.
+After I completed my graduation, I had no job as I had not applied for any campus placement and was busy making shoes and selling them to my friends until the college administration came to know of it and asked me to leave.

 Tan brown Oxfords with burnish toe cap by Ahmed Dulla

-Tell us more about your venture, “Ahmed Dulla – The Factory Team”.
+R&L: Tell us more about your venture, “Ahmed Dulla – The Factory Team”

-I finished my internship to return back to Nepal with no future plans.
-I did a little market search and thought why not use the little experience I had learnt during my internship and start a brand of my own.
+Ahmed Dulla: I finished my internship to return back to Nepal with no future plans.
+I did a little market search and thought why not use the little experience I had learned during my internship and start a brand of my own?
 I went back to my dad to help me finance my idea.
-He asked me how much do you need?
-I replied instantly 2.5 lakh randomly.
-After being handed over the cash I began to shiver as I had never seen that much of amount ever being handed over to me and secondly, I had no idea how to start and whom to seek advices for about business as I was only taught how to make shoes.
+He asked me how much do you need.
+I replied instantly with 2.5 lahks randomly.
+After being handed over the cash I began to shiver as I had never seen that much of the amount ever being handed over to me and secondly, I had no idea how to start and whom to seek advice for about business as I was only taught how to make shoes.

-For the next 3 years I started to work all on my own from designing to making and delivering of shoes.
-I went on to social media platform to promote and market my goods.
-I went to every friends and families to buy my shoes but everyone was only looking for free shoes.
-Realizing I had to sell besides to earn I began to shift to potential customers who never knew me and they began to buy few pairs and gradually with time and patience the word of mouth marketing began to play in few years time.
+For the next 3 years, I started to work all on my own from designing to making and delivering of shoes.
+I went on to social media platforms to promote and market my goods.
+I went to every friend and family to buy my shoes but everyone was only looking for free shoes.
+Realizing I had to sell besides to earn I began to shift to potential customers who never knew me and they began to buy a few pairs gradually with time and patience the word of mouth marketing began to play in a few year’s time.
 The responses only began to grow with time.
 After almost 10 years, finally last year 2018 I decided to have retail stores for people to feel and touch and buy my products.
 In total, I have got 4 stores at the moment.
 With another 3-4 more stores in the pipeline.